Giorgatzelos/Intel-NUC7I7DNKE-hackintosh-/README.md

 # Hackintosh NUC7I7DNKE

-## Verified working with Monterey 12.4 and BigSur 11.6.3.
-Ventura BETA EFI can be dowloaded under open issues.
+## Verified working with macOS BigSur 11.6.3, Monterey 12.4, Ventura and Sonoma 14.6.1
 ## Important NVME required for Monterey and above.
 Read below when using Big Sur or earlier with SATA.